PlayeRom/flightgear-addon-canvas-skeleton/README.md

 globals.canvasSkeletonAddon = globals[namespace];
 ```

 Here, of course, change the name `canvasSkeletonAddon` to something that reflects your addon and is unique to the entire FlightGear project.
-Now, in the `addon-menubar-items.xml` file, you can refer to the addon variables like this: `canvasSkeletonAddon.g_AboutDialog.show();`, which greatly simplifies the code.
+Now, in the `/addon-menubar-items.xml` file, you can refer to the addon variables like this: `canvasSkeletonAddon.g_AboutDialog.show();`, which greatly simplifies the code.

 Another solution would be to load all additional Nasal files into your namespace, e.g., `canvasSkeletonAddon`, by replacing the line: